 Cost for a Full Service Piano Tuning is $130 plus tax.
 This is recommended for a piano that hasn't been serviced recently and includes inspection and adjustments, minor repairs, and pitch raise as necessary.
 (If a piano hasn't been tuned for a few years it will usually have dropped in pitch.
 In this case it will need a pitch raise before it can be effectively tuned.)

-A Maintenance Tuning is $100 plus tax and is appropriate for pianos that see regular (usually annual) tunings.
+A Maintenance Tuning is $100 plus tax. and is appropriate for pianos that receive regular (usually annual) tunings.
 Other repairs (broken strings, keys, pedals, etc.) are billed at $60 per hour.
 Major repairs, regulation, etc. will require a bid after seeing the piano.

 Repairs are $60 per hour (minimum charge time of 1 hour) plus parts and tax.
 This is recommended for a piano that hasn't been serviced recently and includes inspection and adjustments, minor repairs, and pitch raise as necessary.
 (If a piano hasn't been tuned for a few years it will usually have dropped in pitch.
 In this case it will need a pitch raise before it can be effectively tuned.)

 Other services (prices listed don't include tax):